- GW Home

 No. We are required to honor our applicants' right to privacy.
 Accordingly, confidential information cannot be disclosed over the telephone because we cannot fully verify the identity of the caller.

-You can request that your admission be deferred to a future semester within one calendar year.
+You can request that your application be deferred to a future semester within one calendar year.
 A request for deferment does not automatically guarantee that you will be admitted again.
 While most applicants are readmitted, your application must be re-reviewed within the applicant pool for that semester.

 As long as your request for deferment is made within one calendar year, you will not be required to pay an additional application fee.